nengoxx/ai-stuff/README.md

+WIP, it's pretty outdated.

 ## Concepts & Definitions
+These aren't official definitions, just a general way to introduce them.

 **_LLM (Large Language Model)_** - Refers to the neural network (a type of model inspired on the human brain) used for natural language, such as text2text generation(gpt-4), text classification or sentiment analysis(BERT).
 The main idea behind it is a text completion mechanism with high accuracy (ideally) for predicting the next word or set of words in a given context.